 This function should be used with caution.
+In most cases, only those dictionaries keeping track of states need to be updated.

 '''

 class pynq.overlay.RegisterHierarchy(name, bases, attrs)

+Bases: type

 '''

 Metaclass to register classes as hierarchy drivers

 Any class with this metaclass an the checkhierarchy function will be registered in the global driver database